Building an Unstructured Data Pipeline: ETL with MotherDuck & Unstructured.io

 );

-How to Build your Unstructured Data Pipeline
+How to Build an Unstructured Data Pipeline for AI and RAG with MotherDuck

 Unstructured.io provides a Python framework to orchestrate your ETL pipeline and a no-code interface for building data pipelines for unstructured data.